Typing Strictness (Extended Version): Semantic Properties of

 This increased precision regarding sources of failure also makes intensional strictness better suited to reasoning about impure languages where exceptions are not encapsulated in monads as in Haskell.
 In such settings, the extensional definition fails to provide a satisfying characterization of strictness because it conflates aborting and non-terminating programs; it would thus falsely identify a call to $f$ as an opportunity for eager evaluation, when such an optimization may in fact change observable behavior if the argument does not terminate.

-It is also worth noting that we can apply these insights to the call-by-need \cite{wadsworth-semantics-1971, launchbury-natural-1993} evaluation strategy used by languages like Haskell, as call-by-need is equivalent to call-by-name \cite{mycroft-theory-1980}: the former is a more efficient implementation of the latter that uses values with the same strictness.
+We believe we can also apply these insights to the call-by-need \cite{wadsworth-semantics-1971, launchbury-natural-1993} evaluation strategy used by languages like Haskell, as call-by-need is equivalent to call-by-name \cite{mycroft-theory-1980}: the former is a more efficient implementation of the latter that uses values with the same strictness.
+We discuss how we might formalize this connection in Section \ref{sec:future}.